fastjengine/fastj-java-template/README.md

 # FastJ Java Template Program

 ## Requirements

-- [Java 11 JDK or Higher][jdk-link]
+- [Java 18 JDK or Higher][jdk-link]
 - Basic understanding of Java

 ## Initial Setup

 ### Download the Template

 You have a few options for getting the template:

-#### Create from Template
+#### Create from Template - Recommended for Beginners

 1. Click the "Use This Template" button at the top of this project.
 Leave everything on the project creation screen as is, and hit "Create repository from template".
    ![image](https://user-images.githubusercontent.com/64715411/125542737-6eb23326-d07a-4a28-89af-dcacb4f01cac.png)
    ![image](https://user-images.githubusercontent.com/64715411/125543010-b960404a-ad40-431c-ab31-c097f52574bb.png)